The Plot

 If at this point you’re thinking that the above doesn’t cover all the skills needed for successful data storytelling, you’re right.
 The course I’m running next month is very much communication-based.
 We’ll hence be focusing on a subset of skills from the data storytelling field.

-What does the full list would look like?
+What would the full list would look like?
 The image below is my take on it.

-It’s long and honestly quite overwhelming, so let’s work on these competences little by little, shall we?
+It’s long and honestly quite overwhelming, so let’s work on these competencies little by little, shall we?
 In the meantime, leave a comment below to let us know your data storytelling profile!

 Thanks for reading, and perhaps I’ll see you in the course?